All in One View

 For more information about the broad topic of improving your writing style, please review these style guides.

 Diagrams can be particularly useful to explain complex concepts and workflows.
-Screenshots may also provide a visual demonstration of how the software will work.
+Screenshots may also provide a “show and tell” demonstration of how the software will work.
+Consider recording a screen-cast of someone setting up and using the software.
+This can be particularly beneficial for visual learners.

 Discuss with the group: